-AustralianSuper's Enterprise Tax Plan (the ETP), Tax Risk Appetite Statement (the TRAS) are key elements in formally setting and articulating the Fund's tax objectives and the degree of risk it is prepared to accept in pursuing these objectives.
+AustralianSuper's Enterprise Tax Plan (ETP) and Tax Risk Appetite Statement (TRAS) are key elements in formally setting and articulating the Fund's tax objectives and the degree of risk it is prepared to accept in pursuing these objectives.

-The ETP and TRAS applies across the whole of AustralianSuper, including its wholly owned Separate Legal Entities and international offices.
+The ETP and TRAS apply across the whole of AustralianSuper, including its wholly owned Separate Legal Entities and international offices.